Logo

 OS Grid Ref:- SH 7276

-Penmaenmawr, meaning 'Great Stone Head' is a seaside resort west of Llandudno, it boasts coastal walks and mountain scenery.
+Penmaenmawr, meaning 'Great Stone Head' is a seaside resort to the west of Llandudno, it boasts coastal walks and mountain scenery.
 The seafront offers excellent views of the Great Orme and the Menai Strait.

 Penmaenmawr Beach